 The vineyard nestles in the heart of the St Julien terroir among the most beautiful slopes of Garonne gravel, facing the Gironde river.
 The clayey gravel subsoil allows excellent growing conditions whatever weather the vintage brings.
 The plowing is traditional, without weeding or herbicide.
 The grape varieties are Cabernet Sauvignon, Merlot and Cabernet Franc.

-Manual harvest from 25th September to 8th October.
+Manual harvest of Merlot from 29th September to 1st October, then of other grapes from 5th to 13th October.
 Aged in 60% new barrels.

 The harvesting is done entirely by hand.
 After the de-stemming, the berries are carefully sorted, crushed and poured in wooden vats thermo-regulated, according to their plots.
 The alcoholic fermentation lasts from 7 to 10 days and the extraction is always respectful of the juice by adjusting the number of pumping depending on the cuvées and the vintages.
 The maceration is about 3 weeks then the juice is drawn in barrels, lot by lot.
 The wine is then aged between 16 and 18 months in French oak barrels of which 60% are brand new, in a cellar maintained at 15°C. The wines are topped up 3 times a week to avoid any contact between the wine and the air, the racking is traditional using the so-called “à l’esquive” method.

 Intense ruby colour, the nose reveals vivid notes of black fruits (black cherry, blackcurrant, blueberry) with a touch of ink.
 The mouth is ample, powerful and you feel the freshness of the red fruits.
 The tannins are delicate with a long finish.